Autodesk-AutoCAD/AutoLispExt/README.md

 # Welcome to the AutoCAD® LISP Extension

-The AutoCAD LISP extension is a Microsoft® Visual Studio® Code extension that enables you to debug AutoLISP® source files with AutoCAD.
+The AutoCAD AutoLISP extension is a Microsoft® Visual Studio® Code extension that enables you to debug AutoLISP® source files with AutoCAD.
 The extension plays the dual role of both debug adapter and language server.

 ## Features
 1. Debug Adapter